|Portrait of an oddball: Orson Bean as the eternally awkward Mr. James B. W. Bevis|

 This episode marks the only appearance by Henry Jones as well.
 Jones had a highly versatile career as a character actor on Broadway in the 1940’s before making his way into film and television.
 His big break came when he starred in both the stage and film versions of Maxwell Anderson’s play The Bad Seed (1958).
 Other notable film roles include 3:10 to Yuma (1957) Butch Cassidy and the Sundance Kid (1969), Nine to Five (1980), Deathtrap (1982), Dick Tracy (1990), Arachnophobia (1990) and The Grifters (1990).
 His television appearances include Thriller, Alfred Hitchcock Presents, Rod Serling’s Night Gallery, Gunsmoke, Kolchak: the Night Stalker, The Six Million Dollar Man, and Walt Disney’s Wonderful World of Color.
 But he is probably best known as the coroner in Alfred Hitchcock’s Vertigo (1958).
 Jones died in 1999 at the age of 86.

 There is really not much to say about this episode and not many reasons to recommend it to anyone.
 It does, however, have a handful of slightly charming and quirky moments which saves it from being completely unwatchable.
-Still, if you are new to the show and want to start with the best and work your way down I have to tell you that it’s going to be quite a long time before you make your way to the unfortunate “Mr. Bevis.”
+Still, if you are new to the show and want to start with the best and work your way down it will be quite a long time before you make your way to “Mr. Bevis.”